-- 1. The public interest includes:

-- i) Detecting or exposing crime or a serious misdemeanour.

-- ii) Protecting public health and safety.

-iii) Preventing the public from being misled

-by some statement or action of an

-individual or organisation.

-- 2. In any case where the public interest is invoked, the Press Complaints Commission will require a full explanation by the editor demonstrating how the public interest was served.

-- 3. There is a public interest in freedom of expression itself.
-The Commission will therefore have regard to the extent to which material has, or is about to, become available to the public.

-- 4. In cases involving children editors must demonstrate an exceptional public interest to over-ride the normally paramount interest of the child
+- i) Detecting or exposing crime or a serious misdemeanour. - ii) Protecting public health and safety.iii) Preventing the public from being misled by some statement or action of an - 2.
+In any case where the public interest is invoked, the Press Complaints Commission will require a full explanation by the editor demonstrating how the public interest was served. - 3.
+There is a public interest in freedom of expression itself.
+The Commission will therefore have regard to the extent to which material has, or is about to, become available to the public. - 4.
+In cases involving children editors must demonstrate an exceptional public interest to over-ride the normally paramount interest of the child